'Immaculate Reception' picked as best play in NFL history

 Harris, who won four of those NFL titles, tweeted: "Reliving this moment is still exciting for me.
 What an honor to be chosen the #1 play in NFL history!
 Sharing this with my teammates and football fans everywhere makes it even better."

 After the game, Harris told reporters he saw the ball bounce off Raiders' defensive back Jack Tatum.
-(Tatum said it was off Steelers running back Frenchy Fuqua).
+(Tatum said it was off Steelers fullback Frenchy Fuqua).

 "And I just looked up and I just put my hands out and, you know, I guess my hands were in the right place," he said.